MicrosoftDocs/query-docs/query-languages/m/text-combine.md

 ## Example 3

-Combine values "Seattle", `null`, and "WA", separated by a comma and a space, ", ".
-(The `null` will be ignored.)
+Combine the values "Seattle", `null`, and "WA", separated by a comma and a space.
+(Note that the `null` is ignored.)

 **Usage**